Generic Name: prenatal multivitamin (pree-NATE-al muhl-tee-VYE-ta-min)

 Important safety information:

-- Do not take large doses of vitamins while you are taking prenatal multivitamin unless your doctor tells you to.
+- Do not take large doses of vitamins (megadoses or megavitamin therapy) while you use prenatal multivitamin unless your doctor tells you to.

-- Prenatal multivitamin may discolor the stools.
+- Prenatal multivitamin may cause darkened or green stools.
 This is normal and not a cause for concern.

 - PREGNANCY and BREAST-FEEDING: Prenatal multivitamin is intended for use during pregnancy and breast-feeding.
 If you are or will be breast-feeding while you use prenatal multivitamin, check with your doctor.